kadena-community/docs/docs/learn-pact/beginner/atom-sdk.md

 ## Pact Development on Atom SDK Tutorial

 Getting started with Pact on your local device allows you to work in a powerful development environment to run your smart contracts locally.
-This environment can be set up on Mac, Windows, and Linux operating systems.
+This environment can be set up on Mac and Linux operating systems.

-This tutorial will go over the details of getting up and running on a Mac and Ubuntu operating system.

 :::caution Windows

-Because Pact is non-trivial to build on Windows it is not available.
+Because Pact is non-trivial to build on Windows it is not available for download as an executable.
 If you need to work from Windows consider using a virtual machine or WSL: [dev.to/darksmile92/linux-on-windows-wsl-with-desktop-environment-via-rdp](https://dev.to/darksmile92/linux-on-windows-wsl-with-desktop-environment-via-rdp-522g).
 More instructions on installing Pact can be found on the <a href="https://github.com/kadena-io/pact" target="_blank">GitHub</a> page.

 :::